jtompkin/goclacker/README.md

 live without, a config file is what you need.
 Provide the path to this text file with the `-c` flag, and it will set the prompt format and execute any additional programs you supply.
-Goclacker looks for default config files in the following locations and loads the first on it finds:
+Goclacker looks for default config files in the following locations and loads the first one it finds:

 - `./.goclacker`
 - `~/.goclacker`
-- `~/.config/goclacker/goclacker.conf`
+- `~/.config/goclacker/config`

 Passing anything---including an empty string---to `-c` will disable default config files.